nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect : How `add` may be executed**

 * **Alternative 1 (current choice)** : User can add either a client or a product at a time
-    * Pros : Allows the user to focus on adding a client or product
+    * Pros : Focus on adding a client or product
     * Cons : Might be slow if there are a lot of clients/products to add
 * **Alternative 2** : User can add multiple clients or products
-    * Pros : Allows the user to add multiple clients or products in one command
+    * Pros : Adds multiple clients or products in one command
     * Cons : Difficult to find a client/product since the command can be very long, in this case, updates will have to be done through the`edit` command (requires the user to memorise the IDs)

 ### Edit Client/Product Feature

-This feature allows the users to edit the details of a `Client` or `Product` of their choice.
-When editing a `Client` or `Product`, the user is required to enter at least 1 field to edit in the input command.
+This feature allows edits the details of a `Client` or `Product` of their choice.
+When editing a `Client` or `Product`, at least 1 field is required to be edited.

-The user input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
+The input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
 First, `LogicManager` will call `AddressBookParser`, which will pass the inputs to `EditClientCommandParser`, parsing the inputs and returning a `EditClientCommand`.
 The command will then be executed in `LogicManager`, returning a `CommandResult`. `StorageManager` will then attempt to save the current state of address